We all have wool sweaters

 There is no need to wash it too regularly, on the contrary you risk deforming it even more.

 Now you know what the recommendations are for cleaning wool.

 As far as drying is concerned, don't put your garment near a source of heat or the sun, as this may damage it.
 It is also advisable not to use hangers for drying, but rather to dry your garment flat.
 This will avoid any risk of excessive deformation.

 Cleaning more fragile wools

 The so-called fragile wools are mainly mohair wool, angora wool and cashmere.
-These wools come from finer and softer fibres of different animals.
+These wools come from finer and softer fibers of different animals.
 That is why the cleaning of these wools is all the more important.

 Indeed, mohair wool comes from angora goats, found mainly in South Africa.
 Angora wool comes from the angora rabbit, which has very long hair, and cashmere from the cashmere goat, which only lives in Asia.

 All of these wools come from animals that are less commonly found in the different continents or that have long shearing or shaving and it takes a large number of animals to have sufficient amounts of hair to make wool.